buahaha/discordproxy/README.md

 ## Example

-Here is an example for sending a direct message to user with ID 123:
+Here is a simple example for sending a direct message to user with ID 123 (without error handling):

 ```python
 import grpc